Wizz Air calls for an end to the blockage of airport slots

 Wizz Air has been and remains a growth-focused company and, unlike many other carriers, has not received any state aid, but has recovered 77% of its capacity from year to year and to be able to insure and expand services long awaited by its passengers, it is interested in pursuing new market opportunities, including in some of the airports with limited slots in Europe, which are currently unavailable due to unused slots held by carriers without operations.

-József Váradi, CEO of Wizz Air Group, said: "I call on the European Commission to end the 80-20 slot exception for all airlines in Europe from 25 October 2020 and to support the recovery of the aviation sector and associated industries, allowing for real market conditions.
+József Váradi, CEO of Wizz Air Group, said: "I call on the European Commission to end the exception to Rule 80-20 on slots for all airlines in Europe from 25 October 2020 and to support the recovery of the aviation sector and associated industries, allowing for real market conditions.
 The current plan to extend the derogation until March 2021 is against free competition and protects existing airlines with weak business models, while airlines such as Wizz Air are ready to adopt new market opportunities and offer passengers even more opportunities. at reduced rates. ”